GENIVI/rvi_core/BUILD.md

 The compiled code is available under ```ebin/``` and ```deps/*/ebin```.

+## BUILD RVI ON DEBIAN (JESSIE) ##

+This section describes building RVI in a clean chrooted Debian Jessie system.
+This document assumes that you have git installed on your system and you are building RVI from source.

+## BUILD DEPENDENCIES

+## INSTALL ERLANG ##

 ## CREATE A RELEASE ##

 See ```CONFIGURE.md``` for details on configuring and creating a